Weave Code

 • Pros:

-• Extensible: Supports third-party icon sets (e.g., Heroicons, Font Awesome) via modular packages, enabling consistency across projects.
+• Extensible: Supports third-party icon sets (e.g., Heroicons, Font Awesome) via modular packages, allowing teams to standardize on a single icon system.

 • Cons: